 The IZ251UKT comes with an impressive array of tools and attachments.
 All of the tools are easy to click into place on both the wand and main vacuum body, so you can use them in handheld mode if needed.
 They are also simple to remove with Shark’s click system, which isn’t always the case with cordless vacuums.

-The primary floorhead is built with Shark’s DuoClean technology.
+The primary floorhead is built with Shark’s DuoClean technology with two motorised brush rolls.
 This has a regular brush bar for carpets, along with a softer roller for picking up both large debris and fine dust from hard floors.
 The soft brush is also in continuous contact with the floor, which helps to reduce scattering.

 A bonus is that the IZ251UKT’s floorhead has Shark’s anti hair-wrap technology.
 This consists of several combs that prevent hair from becoming caught round the brush bar, so you don’t need to cut hair away from the roller.
-It’s not 100% effective, but does a good job at forcing hair into the bin, especially if your vacuum has to deal with long hair.
+We don’t think it’s 100% effective, but it does a good job at forcing hair into the bin, especially if your vacuum has to deal with long hair.

 As with most Shark vacuum cleaners, the IZ251UKT has LED headlights.
 These help illuminate dust, dirt, and hair, particularly when cleaning under furniture.
 There’s also the option of switching to “hard floor” mode, which slows down the brush bar to prevent scattering.